-Finding 4M: The subject property is a proposed replacement or replenishment of vacant, large lot industrial land recently consumed by the Facebook and Apple data center developments.
-The subject property is immediately adjacent to the Apple site and is served by the same infrastructure and transportation network as that property.
-Unlike the recent 160 acre UGB expansion, aimed at providing land for new data center development, the purpose of this 96-acre expansion is to provide for expansion of the Apple Data Center site.
+Finding 4M: The subject property is a proposed replacement or replenishment of vacant, large lot industrial land recently consumed by the Facebook and Project Pillar data center developments.
+The subject property is adjacent to one of the recently developed industrial sites.
+The subject property is served by the same infrastructure and transportation network as the new data center properties.
+Additionally, the 114-acre subject property is owned by the County which owns an adjacent 96 acre piece of industrial land thereby creating a large industrial site.
 Staff finds that the proposed UGB expansion supports the needed short term land supply for the community.